Last Updated: Thursday, September 2, 2021

 Deadline for Offering Jury Trials to Defendants Extended.
 An earlier order stated that deadlines established by Maryland law or court rules regarding when criminal matters must be heard in state court were tolled or suspended effective March 16, 2020, by the number of days the courts were closed.
 This means that days that jury trials could not be offered to defendants due to the COVID-19 health emergency do not count against the time remaining for the start of a criminal jury trial.
 This also applies to the period during which jury trials were suspended between November 16, 2020, through April 25, 2021.

 Deadlines for Court Actions and Statutes of Limitations

 Deadline for Initiating New Matters Extended.
 Deadlines established by Maryland law or court rules regarding when new matters must be filed in state court, including statutes of limitations, were tolled or suspended effective March 16, 2020, by the number of days the courts were closed.
 This means that the days the offices of the clerks of court were closed due to the COVID-19 health emergency (March 16 – July 20) do not count against the time remaining to initiate that matter.
 Clerks offices reopened to the public on July 20, 2020, and filing deadlines to initiate matters are were extended by an additional 15 days.

 Deadline for Conducting Pending Judicial Proceedings Extended.
-Deadlines established by Maryland statute or court rules regarding when state courts must conduct pending judicial proceedings were tolled or suspended effective March 16, 2020, by the number of days the courts are closed.
+Deadlines established by Maryland statute or court rules regarding when state courts must conduct pending judicial proceedings were tolled or suspended effective March 16, 2020, by the number of days the courts were closed.
 This means that the days the offices of the clerks of court were closed due to the COVID-19 health emergency (March 16 – July 20) do not count against the time remaining to conduct judicial proceedings.
 Clerks offices reopened to the public on July 20, 2020, and the deadlines for conducting proceedings in pending matters were extended by an additional 60 days.
 This will give the courts time to reschedule and hold those proceedings.